Cleaning up of the Everest region

 Sagarmatha Pollution Control Committee (SPCC), a local NGO, is responsible to manage waste in the region.
 Some of the wastes such collected in the region are then carried on to Lukla from where it will be flown to Kathmandu.
 There are some creative efforts to manage the waste and reduce the impact of garbage in the Everest region.

-Some of the efforts towards the cleaning up of trails of Everest Base Camp Trek and the Everest region in general may be listed in the following points.
+Some of the efforts towards the cleaning up Everest trek route and the Everest region in general may be listed in the following points.

 - New national policies on waste management and code of conduct for National Parks in Nepal